-The tracks opened to e-bikes are listed in Schedule D. This list of tracks will be updated with deletions/ additions approved by the Council at the conclusion of any review process and posted on the Council's website.
+The tracks opened to e-bikes are listed in Schedule D. This list of tracks and will be updated with deletions/additions by officers at the conclusion of any review process and posted on the Council's website.
 Please refer to www.wellington.govt.nz